input-output-hk/jormungandr/doc/advanced/02_starting_bft_blockchain.md

 It is the source of truth, the file that will generate the first block of the blockchain: the **Block 0**.

-Then, ony by one after the other, each Node will be allowed to create a block.
+Then, only by one after the other, each Node will be allowed to create a block.
 Utilising a Round Robin algorithm.

 ## Example of genesis file